YasmineBB/ceramics-studio-platform/README.md

 #### Site User

+- As a **Site User** I can:

+  - *Register for an account so that I can share my work and view the work of my fellow students.*
+  - *Log in with my credentials so that I can share my work and view the work of my fellow students.*
+  - *Navigate through the platform easily so that I can interact with my fellow students.*

 #### Site Admin

+- As a **Site Admin** I can:
+  - *Create, read, update and delete posts so that I can manage the Social Ceramics platform.*

 ## Development

-I started planning the site using Notion, where I wrote down my ideas, user stories and direction for the site which I would then edit down based on viability.
+I started the initial planning of the site using Notion, where I wrote down my ideas, user stories and direction for the site including features, which I would then edit down based on viability and to keep on track with an MVP.
+I found it useful I then created issues, including my user stories which I assigned to the dedicated projects board for the project.

+I did find it quite challenging at times but also found it helpful in keeping me focused on the tasks and on track with the overall project.

+I also used Figmas FigJam during the planning and development stages which I found helpful to my progress as a visual learner.

 I then